Major in Economics (COL)

 Econometrics (1 course)

-[formerly ECON-122] - Must be taken before the start of Senior year
+*This course must be taken before the start of Senior year

-- The remainder of credits will come from major elective courses.
-Majors who received credit for 1001 and 1002 require a total of 12 credits from electives.
-Majors who took ECON 1003 prior to Fall 2022 require 15 elective credits.
+Note: Majors who took ECON 1003 prior to Fall 2022 require 15 elective credits.
 Students who take ECON-1003 in Fall 2022 or later require 14 elective credits.

-Note: not all courses are offered each semester, check with the Georgetown Schedule for the current semester’s listing. - Variable Credit courses: Economics Internship and Guided Research courses each can earn 1, 2 or 3 credits, and are graded Pass/Fail.
-They are open only to Economics majors (COL) or International Economics majors (SFS).
+• Variable Credit courses: Economics Internship and Guided Research courses each can earn 1, 2 or 3 credits, and are graded Pass/Fail.
+They are open only to Economics majors (CAS) or International Economics majors (SFS).
 Total credits from such courses may not exceed 3, and can be earned in any combination from the two course categories (e.g., 2 credits from Economics Internship and 1 credit from Guided Research).

-- Senior thesis: although this is not required to graduate with Honors, it is a valuable option for Economics Majors.
+• Senior thesis: although this is not required to graduate with Honors, it is a valuable option for Economics Majors.
 See below, Writing in the Major.

 Writing in the Major describes our integrated writing requirement for economics majors.